 MRC also offers informal support and advocacy to women; for example, we are involved in supporting asylum seeking women who have experienced rape and torture in their home countries.

 MRC has an Independent Sexual Violence Advisor (ISVA) who provides a confidential advice and support service for women who have experienced sexual violence, including childhood sexual abuse, sexual assault, or rape.
 For more information on this service, please call Alison on 0161 273 4591

 MRC is a vital charity, which aims to support, believe and listen to women who have been raped or sexually abused.

-509771] and is a member of the UK Rape Crisis Federation.
+MRC has been a registered charity since 1979 [Reg.
+Charity No. 509771] and is a member of the UK Rape Crisis Federation.

 Web Design & Development : Web Angels and Suki Chan.

-Copyright © MRC 2009
+Copyright © MRC 2015